ouzi-dev/prow-helm-chart/README.md

 - All ingress' are behind a reversy proxy with authN via GitHub
   - using [oauth2-proxy](https://github.com/pusher/oauth2_proxy)
-- Certificates for all ingress are automatically take care of
+- Certificates for all ingress are automatically taken care of
   - using [cert-manager](https://github.com/jetstack/cert-manager)
 - Fully working Prow
   - All Prow components are installed in full and can be updated using the provided fields in the [values.yaml](prow-chart/values.yaml)